 We are happy to announce a new Atomap release.
 It includes a major makeover of the tutorial, start with Finding the atom lattice.
 New features in this release are methods for finding atomic column intensity, new and simple plotting tools and a module for generating test data.

 2017-07-03: version 0.0.8 released!

 New features: ability to process dumbbell structures, fitting of multiple 2D Gaussians at the same time, improved background subtraction during 2D Gaussian fitting, and processing of nanoparticles.

 Atomap is a Python library for analysing atomic resolution scanning transmission electron microscopy images.
 It relies in fitting 2-D Gaussian functions to every atomic column in an image, and automatically find all major symmetry axes.
 The full procedure is explained in the article Atomap: a new software tool for the automated analysis of atomic resolution images using two-dimensional Gaussian fitting.

-Atomap is under development and is in alpha, so bugs and errors can be expected.
+Atomap is under development and still in alpha, so bugs and errors can be expected.
 Bug reports and feature requests are welcome on the issue tracker.
+Contributors are welcome too!

 If you publish scientific articles using Atomap, please consider citing the article Atomap: a new software tool for the automated analysis of atomic resolution images using two-dimensional Gaussian fitting.
 (M. Nord et al, Advanced Structural and Chemical Imaging 2017 3:9)

 Atomap is available under the GNU GPL v3 license.
 The source code is found in the GitLab repository.

 - Nanoparticle example

 - Making datasets for testing